Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Reverse Engineering.md

 <img alt="image" src="https://github.com/user-attachments/assets/48a42094-e420-4e53-a880-375ea8f7f5d2" />
 </figure>

-Putting everything together:

-We can see that the challenge performs the exact same checks as the [Internal State Mini (C)](#internal-state-mini-c) version:
+Putting everything together, we can see that the challenge performs the exact same checks as the [Internal State Mini (C)](#internal-state-mini-c) version:

 - File Extension: Must end with `.cimg`
 - Header (8 bytes total):
     - Magic number (4 bytes): Must be "`cIMG`"